tpokorra/user_cas/README.md

 **CAS Server Path**: The directory of your CAS.
 In common setups this path is `/cas`.

-**Service URL**: Service URL used for CAS authentication and redirection.
+**Service URL**: Service URL pointing to your plattform used for CAS authentication and redirection.
 Useful when behind a reverse proxy.
 This url must end in `/apps/user_cas/login`.

 **Certification file path (.crt)**: If you don't want to validate the certificate (i.e. self-signed certificates) then leave this blank.
-Otherwise enter the path to the certificate (.crt) on your server, beginning at root level.
+Otherwise enter the absolute path to the certificate (.crt) on your server, beginning at root level.

 **Use CAS proxy initialization**: If active, the CAS-Client is initialized as a proxy.
 Default off.
 Activate only, if you know what you’re doing.